jimhigson/oboe.js/writing/main/3_Background.md

 Why sax is difficult

-DOM parser can be built on a SAX parser
+DOM parser can be built on a SAX parser.
+Often are.
+CITE: Java and XML book.

 State of http as a streaming technology
 ---------------------------------------